Brocade in Thangka

 Brocade is an ornate, luxurious fabric woven with silk threads in a variety of multiplicity into intricate patterns and motifs on usually a metallic-sponsored background, typically ornamented with gold and silver metallic ornamentations.
 Originating several centuries ago in Tibet and the surrounding regions of the Himalayas, these tanka fabrics evolved into a valued art form.
 Hence, they are considered a kind of "sacred textile" in Tibetan culture, embodying auspiciousness, wealth, and spiritual connotation.

 For thangkas, such woven decorations serve as an exquisite backdrop that complements the spiritual imagery, bringing out the colors and details of the artwork while lending it an aura of sacredness.
 Thus, they have become an integral part of the thangka, visually and spiritually elevating it.
+Here is a detailed description of each of the components labeled in the image for a Tibetan Thangka Brocade:

 The Role of Brocade in Tibetan Thangkas: Cultural Symbolism and Artistic Expression